stephen-swensen/sfml-game/README.md

 ## Play

 While SFML is itself cross-platform, and SFML.NET too ostensibly, there is a bug in the SFML.NET packages which makes building for differnet platforms cumbersome.
-Therfoer, at this time, only Linux is supported:
+Therefore, at this time, only Linux is supported:

 From bash, just type `make` to run the program.